guilhemmarchand/splunk-vagrant-ansible-collections/README.md

 Personally, i am using myself an Intel i7 CPU with 10 GB RAM and SSD for fast storage.

-Currently, following configuration scenario are available:
+Currently, following items are available:

 ## create_monosite_cluster